 - Environmental: Having a connectedness and understanding of the natural spaces and resources that surround us and how we interact with and impact each other

-Source: Gallup/Healthways well-being assessment produces an index from these six elements.
+Source: Gallup/Healthways well-being assessment produces an index from these seven elements.

 Why is well-being important in the workplace?